 One of the hidden gems of American Samoa is Larson’s Cove.
 This beautiful beach is not easy to find, but once you do, you will probably have the place all to yourselves.
 Travel past Turtle & Shark down a small and rough road.
 Eventually, you will have to park and hike another 30 minutes or so, going down a moderate incline and through a banana and taro plantation.
 After the plantation, you will find the stairs leading down to the cove.
 Larson’s Cove has some of the best sand on the island.
 It is soft and white, perfect for lounging and enjoying a picnic.
 The water here is calm and pretty shallow, which is great if you have small children.
 You can’t find a more secluded and beautiful spot in the world!

 10. Have a beach day at $2 Beach.

 American Samoa is not an easy place for tourists to visit due to its remoteness and lack of a tourism industry.
 But, it more than makes up for it in unspoiled natural beauty without large crowds.
 The ten activities on this list are some of the best that the island has to offer for families.
 You can experience most of these things without other people to interfere with your family time.
-If you are looking for a vacation in a tropical paradise that is kid-friendly, American Samoa deserve some serious consideration!
+If you are looking for a vacation in a tropical paradise that is kid-friendly, American Samoa should be at the top of your list!
 I hope this list of 10 things to do with kids in American Samoa helps you plan your next family adventure!
+For more, see our things to see and tips for visiting American Samoa.
 Happy travels!